galexrt/docker-sinusbot/README.md

 By using this image you accept TeamSpeak's and Sinusbot's license agreements.

 **IMPORTANT** You need data persistence to be able to update the Sinusbot container image without losing your data!

-To run the Sinusbot container with data persistence see: [Mount host directory](#mount-host-directory).
+* To run the Sinusbot container with data persistence see: [Mount host directory](#mount-host-directory).
-To run the Sinusbot container without data persistence, see [Mount host directory](#mount-host-directory) but remove the `-v ...` flags.
+* To run the Sinusbot container without data persistence, see [Mount host directory](#mount-host-directory) but remove the `-v ...` flags.

 When you have started the Sinusbot for the first time, you need to get the password from the logs, see [Get Sinusbot Password](#get-sinusbot-password).

-There is "no way" to show the password a second time.
+**WARNING** There is "no way" to show the password a second time!

 If you run into issues, please create an issue in this GitHub project with as much details of your issue as possible.
 Thanks!